bcgsc/mtGrasp/README.md

 `-i` or `--end_recov_p=N`: Merge at most N alternate paths during sealer flanking end recovery; use 'nolimit' for no limit [5]

 `-t` or `--threads=N`: number of threads to use [8]

+`-ma` or `--mismatch_allowed=N`: Maximum number of mismatches allowed while determining the overlapping region between the two ends of the mitochondrial assembly [1]